 Knowledge of your internal capabilities will help ensure you find a partner who can fill in the gaps — no matter how large or small they may be.
 Similarly, this initial step can help you identify a budget; which will be essential as you research vendors.
 A flexible iPaaS vendor should be able to help you with areas you have identified needing improvement and let your existing systems continue to run.

 After deciding that outsourcing for integration is the best choice for you, it’s time to select a partner.
 This is the most crucial part of the process, as their experience, integration methods and payment models will directly affect your organization.

 - Support: Does the vendor have experience with multiple integration scenarios and know how to support them?
-This can include on-premises-to-cloud integration, application-to-application integration and everything in between.
+This can include on-premise-to-cloud integration, application-to-application integration and everything in between.